Regions: Transfer students, International students, Non-degree seeking students

 When asked what the best part about Evangel is, Jon says that it’s the people he gets to work with on a daily basis.
 “The faculty is great, not just professionally, but also as people,” he says.
 “Most of all, I have really enjoyed the relationships I have gotten to build in my last three years here on staff.”

-Matt Petry is the admissions counselor for Evangel’s Adult Studies programs.
+Matt Petry is the admissions counselor for Evangel’s Adult Studies and Graduate Studies programs.
 He earned his Bachelor’s of Business Administration in Management from Evangel in 2010.
 Matt joined the admissions team in July of 2013.

 Matt and his wife Katie live in Springfield with their son Elijah and “fur baby” Haven.